Who Are We?

 Across the globe, 1200 professionals hold the designation of 21/64 Certified Advisor.
 21/64 Certified Advisors share a commitment to the work of individuals, families and communities who want to ignite change across generations using 21/64’s proven methodology for engaging people at the intersection of values and governance.

 To attain this designation, each advisor completes the 21/64 Approach Training where they develop skills, learn frameworks and technical tools and practice leading conversation about values, vision, identity, and legacy in order to work more effectively with next-generational funders and multigenerational family enterprise clients with a particular emphasis on facilitation.
 The 21/64 Approach Training is specifically designed to help 21/64 Certified Advisors more comfortably engage donors and clients in important and often complicated conversations, whether they are new to the field or seasoned advisors adjusting to new modalities of engaging with clients.

 Additionally, as advisors committed to ongoing learning, Certified Advisors join colleagues in a collective forum where wisdom is shared, field research and articles and innovations are offered so practices are enriched and relationships with other professionals advising families are built across the globe.

 Certified Advisors hold themselves accountable to the 21/64 Principles of Practice and as a community, govern the violations of these Principles through the Peer Review Process.

 Once a 21/64 Certified Advisor, practitioners have access to advanced trainings on topics such as Managing Family Dynamics, Talking About Money, and the Art of Facilitation.

 Find Your Training

-Upon completion of your training and agreement to our Principles of Practice, you will join the 21/64 Certified Advisors Collective.
-The benefits of the Collective are available to you at no additional cost for one year after your training date.
+Upon completion of your training and agreement to our Principles of Practice, you will become a 21/64 Certified Advisor.
+The benefits associated with certification are available to you for a period of one year.